 Founder and President, 911 Consulting

 Bo Mitchell served as Police Commissioner of Wilton, Connecticut for 16 years.
-He retired in February 2001 to found 911 Consulting with the mission to protect people at their workplaces during emergencies.
+He retired to found 911 Consulting with the mission to protect people at their workplaces during emergencies.

 911 Consulting’s mission grew out of three realizations

 - Police reports about incidents and emergencies at workplaces nearly always included a stunned boss saying, “I never thought this could happen to us.”